cs1302uga/cs1302-tutorials/components/components.md

    of redundancy!

-   Consider the following scene graph where we replace the lower `VBox` sub-graphs with `ImageLoader`, a custom component that we will create in the next step.
+   Consider the following scene graph where we replace the lower `VBox` sub-graphs with `ImageLoader`, a custom component we will create in the next step.
 The resulting scene graph is much cleaner (kinda looks like a giraffe, no?)!